Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation: Conclusion

 \section{Conclusion}

-We presented \ours, a hierarchical open-vocabulary 3D scene graphs representation for robot navigation.
+\rebuttal{We presented \ours{}, a novel hierarchical open-vocabulary 3D scene graph representation for indoor robot navigation.
 Through the semantic decomposition of environments into floors, rooms, and objects, we demonstrate effective concept retrieval from abstract language queries and perform long-horizon navigation across a multi-story environment in the real world.
-With extensive experiments conducted across multiple datasets, we showcase that \ours surpasses previous baselines in terms of semantic accuracy, open-vocabulary capability, and compactness.
-Nevertheless, \ours is not without limitations.
+With extensive experiments conducted across multiple datasets, we showcase that \ours{} surpasses previous baselines in terms of semantic accuracy, open-vocabulary capability, and compactness.
+Nevertheless, \ours{} is not without limitations.
 Consisting of several stages and components, our approach necessitates a large number of hyper-parameters.
-Moreover, the construction process of \ours is time-consuming, rendering the method unsuitable for real-time mapping.
+Moreover, the construction process of \ours{} is time-consuming, rendering the method unsuitable for real-time mapping.
 Furthermore, it assumes a static environment and thus cannot handle dynamic environments.
 Future research directions may involve developing an open-vocabulary dynamic representation of the environment or integrating a reactive embodied agent to enhance reasoning and grounding in the physical world.
+To foster future research, we make the code publicly available at \website{}.}